 If water is spraying from pipes near the water heater or flooding from the water heater itself, water pressure in the pipes or from the water tank is probably involved.
 The supply pipes delivering water to the water heater are leaking at their connections, the pipes themselves are leaking, or there is a leak inside the water heater tank.

-If water is spraying from the pipes that supply the water heater, immediately turn off the valve that controls the flow of water to the entire house, normally located near where the cold water pipe enters (the valve is typically outside in warm climates, inside in cold climates).
+If there is no supply valve for the water heater, shut off the house’s water supply valve.
+This valve is normally located near the spot where the cold water pipe enters the house.
+The valve is typically outside in warm climate areas, inside in cold climate regions.
 See How to Shut Off the Water Supply.

-If the leak is coming from the fittings or pipes, please see How to Fix a Water Pipe Leaks & Problems.
+If the leak is coming from the fittings or pipes, please see How to Fix Water Pipe Leaks & Problems.

 Before you can replace your water heater, you’ll need to empty the hot water from it.
 Caution: Be careful when emptying a hot water heater—the water may be hot enough to scald you.

 If water is dripping from the water heater, determine where the drip is coming from.
 A couple of the most obvious sources of a drip are the pressure-relief valve and the drain valve (see illustration).

-Excess pressure can be caused by the temperature being set too high, by the main water supply pressure to your house being too strong, or by special valves that reduce water pressure in your water supply system not allowing for hot water expansion in the tank.
+Excess pressure can be caused by the water heater’s temperature dial being set too high, by the main water supply pressure to your house being too strong, or by special valves that reduce water pressure in your water supply system not allowing for hot water expansion in the tank.

 In some cases, the TP relief valve itself may be faulty—if it is, it will need to be replaced right away.
 Consult your owner’s manual for instructions on what to do and see How to Replace a Water Heater Pressure-Relief Valve, or contact a plumber who works with water heaters.
 A working TP valve is absolutely necessary to prevent excessive build-up of steam that could cause a water heater tank to explode.
 If you need to replace the temperature-pressure (TP) relief valve, you can buy one online or at a hardware store.

 Drips from water heater drain valve.
 You can take care of some water leaks simply by tightening the drain valve.
 If the valve itself is defective, you will need to replace it.

 Condensation drips.
-In many cases, condensation forms when cold water fills the tank and then the condensation drips down.
+In many cases, condensation forms when cold water fills the tank. and then the condensation drips down.
 If the problem appears when the tank is first filled or during chilly seasons (when incoming water is particularly cold) but then disappears when the water has had a chance to warm up, this usually indicates condensation.